 And that’s it!
 All of this might sound complex, but it doesn’t require your interaction at all.
-You pressed the “Connect” button, and the app puts those VPN clients to work.
+You click the “Connect” button, and the app puts those VPN clients to work.

 What do VPN protocols have to do with encryption?

-A VPN protocol is a set of procedures that outline all the steps taken to create and maintain a VPN connection – this includes encryption.
-However, there’s a bunch of VPN protocols around, and not all of them are as safe as you’d want them to be, mainly due to the obsolete encryption they use.
+A VPN protocol is a set of procedures outlining all the steps taken to create and maintain a VPN connection, including encryption.
+However, many VPN protocols aren’t as safe as you’d want them to be due to their obsolete encryption.